dashpresshq/archaea/docs/app-configuration/views.md

 sidebar_position: 7
 ---

-# Table Tabs
+# Views

-Table Tabs enables you implement table tabs like this
+Views enables you to implement views like this

 ![Tab Tables](./img/table-tabs.png)